Home / Specifications / cdsc-wg1-01 - Server Metadata

 6. Extensions

-Other specifications MAY extend this specification to allow for seamless expansion in Server metadata and capabilities.
+Other specifications MAY extend this specification to allow for seamless expansion in Server metadata, capabilities, and coverage.

-The enumerated lists for valid Infrastructure Types, Commodity Types, Server Capabilities, and Coverage Entry Types MAY be extended by other specifications to allow for additional strings to be valid.
+The enumerated lists for valid Server Capabilities, Coverage Listing Filters, Coverage Entry Types, Capability Roles, Infrastructure Types, Commodity Types, and MAY be extended by other specifications to allow for additional strings to be valid.
 When extending enumerated list, other specifications MUST reference the relevant section in this specification and denote that they are extending the list to add a new string.
 The additional string MUST be specified with a description of what that string means when it is included in the relevant array.

 To facilitate forwards compatibility, Clients MUST ignore unknown or undocumented object values and enumerated strings.
 If a Client cannot provide adequate functionality based on too many unknown or undocumented object values or enumerated strings, the Client SHOULD refer to the Server’s technical documentation (the documentation value in the metadata object) or contact the Server’s technical support (via the support value in the metadata object).